lavanis57/Data-Structures-and-Algorithms-Assignments/README.md

 ## Assignment 2: Deletion of a Key from a B-tree:
 Write a psuedocode for a linear order deletion algorithm of a B-tree with degree t i.e. each node can have atmost 2t -1 children but atleast t-1 children.
 First, search the key and return "not found" if the key is not there.
+ - The psuedocode of this algorithm could be found in the file, titled: "Data_Structures_And_Algorithms_Assignment__II"